andersonmolter1/LTG-RC-Car/README.md

 ### Connecting the Raspberry Pi to your network
 Download the *.img file to your local folder on your laptop

-Use an imaging tool such as Balena Etcher https://www.balena.io/etcher/ to write the .img file to your SD card
+Use an imaging tool such as Balena Etcher https://www.balena.io/etcher/ to write the .img file to your SD card by selecting the image and your micro sd card slot.
+Then select flash!

 Once the image is flashed, take out the micro SD card and insert it back into your computer.

 Open up the notepad and hit space once.
-Then save this file, however, name the file ssh and click all files in the file type selector.
+Then save this file and name the file ssh and click all files in the file type selector.

 Open up notepad again and type in the text below.
 ```